economicstudio/utopian-bot/README.md

 $ beempy importaccount --roles posting <account>
 ```

 After this you should set up your crontab with `crontab -e`.
-It's important you use the full path of both Python and the script, which you can find with `which python` and `realpath upvote_bot.py`.
+It's important you use the full path of both Python and the script, which you can find with `which python` and `realpath utopian_bot/upvote_bot.py`.
 You should also set the `UNLOCK` environment variable inside the crontab itself so it unlocks the wallet automatically (so this should be the wallet's password you set earlier).

+For the trail an IBM Watson account is used, so inside the crontab the environment variables `WATSON_USERNAME` and `WATSON_PASSWORD` must be set for the
+username and password respectively.

 If you want to run the bot every 5 minutes for example your crontab file will look something like this

 ```
 UNLOCK="123456"
+WATSON_USERNAME="username"
+WATSON_PASSWORD="password"
-*/5 * * * * /home/amos/Documents/utopian-bot/venv/bin/python /home/amos/Documents/utopian-bot/unvote_bot.py
+*/5 * * * * /home/amos/Documents/utopian-bot/venv/bin/python /home/amos/Documents/utopian-bot/utopian_bot/upvote_bot.py
 ```

 ---